wragge/dfat-documents-web/_volumes/volume-27-australia-and-the-united-kingdom-1960-1975/110-minute-bailey-to-mcmahon.md

 1 See Document 107.

 2 In 1969 Jervis Bay in New South Wales was chosen as the site of the first of a number of planned atomic reactors and preliminary work was begun; however, the plan was later shelved as a result of both financial constraints and US pressure to sign the Nuclear Non-Proliferation Treaty.
-See Wayne Reynolds, _Australia’s bid for the atomic bomb _(Melbourne, 2000), pp. 141–42 and 193–96.
+See Wayne Reynolds, _Australia’s bid for the atomic bomb_ (Melbourne, 2000), pp. 141–42 and 193–96.

+[NAA: A5882, C01191]